 - You and anyone in your household must immediately self-isolate until you receive the results of your test.

-- You need to order a test immediately.
-You can do this online at nhs.uk/coronavirus or call 119 if you don’t have access to the internet.
+- You need to book a test immediately.
+You can do this online at https://www.gov.uk/get-coronavirus-test or call 119 if you don’t have access to the internet.

 NHS Test and Trace service will contact you with your results.
 If your test is positive you must continue to self-isolate for 10 days from when your symptoms started.
-Anyone in your household must continue to self-isolate for a total of 14 days.
-Government information on self-isolation.
+Anyone in your household must continue to self-isolate for a total of 10 days from when your symptoms started also.
+If anyone in your household develops symptoms then the 10 days restarts from when they develop symptoms and they should also get a test.
+More information on self-isolation including if someone in your bubble tests positive.

 If your test is negative you and everyone in your household no longer needs to self-isolate.
 However, if you do still feel unwell you should remain at home until you feel better.